aman-nidhi/IR-Text-Document-Retrieval/README.md

 To run the query file, specify the the type of query

 pq -	phrase query

 ftq -	free text query

-english_stopwords.txt is the stopwords file

-Index_db.json - the inverted index of the corpus, stores the term and corresponding posting list

-index_score_db.json - is the tf-idf database for each word
+english_stopwords.txt :is the stopwords file Index_db.json :is the inverted index of the corpus, stores the term and corresponding posting list index_score_db.json :is the tf-idf database for each word